-Will trade be the same after coronavirus?
+Will Trade be the same after coronavirus?

 There is a huge supply chain challenge.
 Logistic bottlenecks and limited workforce capacity that has affected the ability for businesses to ship and receive products on time.
 However, as the old adage goes, “crisis is also an opportunity” and this is no exception.
 African countries can build more resilient and sustainable economies if they can do things right following the pandemic.

-Covid-19 has disrupted the global supply chain and this presents an opportunity for countries to look at rebalancing over-reliance on global suppliers in favour of more competitive regional and local manufacturers.
+Covid-19 has disrupted global supply chain and this presents an opportunity for countries to look at rebalancing over-reliance on global suppliers in favor of more competitive regional and local manufacturers.
 There is a huge opportunity for our local and regional manufacturers to collaborate to increase market share.

 How should Ghana and Africa navigate the waters now?